-Alabama coach Nick Saban came to Tuscaloosa in 2007 inheriting a program that was coming off a 6-7 record and a 34-31 loss to Oklahoma State in the Independence Bowl.
-After one season of growing pains, the Crimson Tide started a run of dominance that no team has been able to match since.
+Alabama football head coach Nick Saban came to Tuscaloosa in 2007 inheriting a program that was coming off a 6-7 record and a 34-31 loss to Oklahoma State in the Independence Bowl.
+After one season of growing pains, the Crimson Tide started a run of NCAA Football dominance that no team has been able to match since.

-The 66-year-old football coach dished on his most memorable game during his weekly Thursday night radio show.
+The iconic football coach dished on his most memorable game during his weekly Thursday night radio show back in 2018:

 "If I had to pick one, it would probably be the Rose Bowl game, the first national championship game in 2009 against Texas.
-Only because in just the third year of being here, we took a not-so-good team, a 6-6 team, and all these players – some were here, some were new guys, some came here like Julio Jones and Rolando McClain and a bunch of guys, Mark Barron – they all came here when we weren't good.
-But they were highly-recruited guys and they believed in what we were trying to do and what we were going to.” — Nick Saban
+Only because in just the third year of being here, we took a not-so-good team, a 6-6 team, and all these players -- some were here, some were new guys, some came here like Julio Jones and Rolando McClain and a bunch of guys, Mark Barron -- they all came here when we weren't good.
+But they were highly-recruited guys and they believed in what we were trying to do and what we were going to."

-That 2009 Alabama team was Nick Saban's only perfect team during this historic run, finishing with a 14-0 record that was capped by running all over the Texas Longhorns.
+That 2009 Alabama team was one of Nick Saban's two perfect teams during this historic run, finishing with a 14-0 record that was capped by running all over the Texas Longhorns.

 "The Rose Bowl was a great atmosphere," Saban said.
 "And that's probably, if I had to pick one, not that all the championship games aren't special.
 And the one I think about the most and the one that bothers me the most is the one that we lost.
 But if you want a best memory, I guess it would have to be the first one."